danielSmagly/PHP-Project/README.md

 2. Start your posting by clicking on "add a comment" at the very bottom of the page.

-3. If you have made created a wrong post then click "Delete" it will immediately delete the post.
+3. If you have created a wrong post then click "Delete" it will immediately delete the post.

 4. To log out on the top right corner click "Log out".